tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 ```

 ## InsertIntoAsync for complex types (v1.6.0)
 In v1.0.0 support for inserting entities with primitive types and strings was added.
-This version adds support for `IEnumerables<T>` and records, classes and structs.
+This version adds support for `List<T>` and records, classes and structs.
 Deeply nested types and dictionaries are not yet supported.

 ```C#